AID FOR DEPENDENTS

 Pauline raised her granddaughter Felistus since her daughter’s death when the child was a baby.
 In 1995, she was also the first person to bring her physically challenged four year old to the brand new Mama Bakhita Cheshire Home for free therapy and educational workshops.
 Felistus came wrapped in a blanket and huddled in a fetal position, totally unresponsive.
 She was diagnosed with cerebral palsy.

 Felistus responded to physical therapy, extra nutrition and social contact she received at the Mama Bakhita as she grew over the years.
 When I met her in 2005, she was the social star of the group, involved in many activities and delighting in her friends and teachers.

 Pauline making dolls in 2015

-When Pauline died on June 6, we hired Bernadette Lungu, a woman living in the neighborhood with good references and well known in Libuyu.
-She agreed to live with Felistus and her great aunt, Pauline's sister, who is blind.
-This is a big adjustment for Felistus and Sydney Mwamba, our Zambian general manager in Livingstone, keeps in touch with her to make sure things are going well.
+When Pauline died on June 6, 2020, we hired Bernadette Lungu, a woman with good references who lived in the neighborhood to live with Felistus and her great aunt, Pauline's sister, who is blind.
+This is a big adjustment for Felistus.
+Sydney keeps in touch with her to make sure things are going well.

 Felistus and her caretaker, Bernadette Lungu

-All of the children who come through the Mama Bakhita Cheshire Home school are precious to us but Felistus is our poster child who came in 1995 withdrawn and unreachable.
+All of the children who come through the Mama Bakhita Cheshire Home school are precious to us but Felistus is our poster child.
+She came to the Mama Bakhita in 1995, withdrawn and unreachable.
 Over the years she has opened up her wings like a butterfly.
-She has become We are so grateful to have found monthly support for Felistus to continue to be a happy and important part of her community.
+We are so grateful to have found monthly support for Felistus to continue to be a happy and important part of her community.